redloro/smartthings/README.md

 ### Envisalink Vista TPI Plugin / AlarmDecoder AD2USB
 SmartThings Node Proxy plugin to connect over local lan to a Honeywell / Ademco Vista 20p alarm panel.

-Supports the following zone types:
+Supports the following zone types (Correct syntax to use in config.json is in quotes):
-- Door, Window Contact
+- Door, Window Contact ("contact")
-- Motion Sensor
+- Motion Sensor ("motion")
-- Smoke Detector
+- Smoke Detector ("smoke")
+- Carbon Monoxide Detector ("carbonMonoxide") (Smart Home Monitor will only see it as a Smoke Detector)
+- Water Leak Detector ("water")

 Supports the following actions:
 - Arm Away